nieldejonghe/nieldejonghe.com/README.md

   - Self created documenting tool with markdown?
 - Setup automatic OS patching
 - Setup vulnerability scanner
+- Find a way to visiualize cicd steps that build this website (Maybe in realtime?)

 ### Configuration Steps
 1. Start from a clean RPI, install latest OS and update.